Fresno State vs. Wyoming NCAA Football Odds, Plays and Insights | October 16, 2021

 - Fresno State's games this year have gone over the point total three times in six opportunities (50%).

-- Fresno State is 4-2 against the spread and 4-2 overall this season when the team records more than 23.4 points.
+- Fresno State is 4-2 against the spread and 4-2 overall in games when it puts up more than 23.4 points.

-- Fresno State is 4-2 against the spread and 4-2 overall when the team amasses more than 332 yards.
+- In games that Fresno State picks up more than 332 yards, the team is 4-2 against the spread and 4-2 overall.

-- The Bulldogs have turned the ball over 15 times this season, six more turnovers than the Cowboys have forced (9).
+- This year, the Bulldogs have turned the ball over 15 times, six more than the Cowboys' takeaways (9).

 - Find the latest spread and moneyline odds for Fresno State at SISportsbook.